 There are very few injuries that are as debilitating as a spinal cord injury (SCI).
-Such an injury impacts your ability to lead a normal life and has a negative effect on the person both physically and emotionally in many cases.
+Such an injury impacts your ability to lead a normal life and has a negative effect on the body physically, and often the emotional health as well.
 The pain of a spinal cord injury is often intense, and the cost of treatment can be astronomical.
-That is why it is crucial you retain caring counsel and support during this time.
-Turn to our Richmond spinal cord injury attorneys for counsel you can trust.

 Common Causes of Spinal Cord Injuries